forward-x/forward-design-system/packages/icons/README.md

 ## About

-This package contains all core UI components.
+This package contains useful icons.

 ## Available Scripts